bradleyeckert/LiteForth/doc/architecture.md

 | 2 | exdex index
 | 2 | padding or start of name string

-A dedicated 256-byte RAM buffer is used when adding a header to Flash.
+A dedicated 256-byte RAM buffer is used when adding headers to Flash.

 static const headers defined at compile time use #define for semantic sugar.